ilkercin/ilkercin.github.io/README.md

-# Welcome to my demo Website
+# Welcome to the class INFS1020

 - Happy **birthday**
 - Have a *lovely* day